 For the shrimp's outcome to be of superb quality, brushing it with melted butter mixed with herbs like parsley and cilantro will give it a refreshing and aromatic flavor.

-The basting butter can also be added to the dressing; that way, all the herbed butter’s goodness can contribute to the taste of the Shrimp Salad.
+You can also add the basting butter to the dressing; that way, all the herbed butter's goodness can contribute to the taste of the Shrimp Salad.

 Other Delicious and Easy Variants of Shrimp Salad Recipes